 Projects under the programme included our Inspiring Scientists: Diversity in British Science and I wasn’t always a scientist projects, the publication of two large research reports A picture of the scientific workforce and Diversity in STEMM: Establishing a business case, support for the Athena SWAN Charter, a number of events and activities and supporting and providing the secretariat for the Athena Forum and STEMM Disability Advisory Committee.

-Building on the achievements of the four year BIS-funded STEM Diversity Programme 2011-2015 the Society has developed a new Diversity Strategy which sets out, for 2015-2018, how the Royal Society will use its convening power and leadership, in partnership with others, to increase diversity in STEM and build a more inclusive scientific community.
-Read more about the Society’s diversity activities.
+The Society is committed to making Diversity and Inclusion a priority, and the Society has developed a Diversity Strategy for 2019-22, which sets out how the Royal Society will use its convening power and leadership, in partnership with others, to increase diversity in STEM and build a more inclusive scientific community.